Strongpreneur#Business Growth Strategies

 Demography trends relate to changes over time, in factors such as population and its distribution by geography, age, sex, and ethnic groups.
 They also concern such statistics as birth-rate, death-rates, life expectancies, and income distribution.

 Population, in all its ramifications, is an important determinant of the level of economic activities in an economy.
 It has a direct influence on aggregate demand since goods and services are demanded by people.
-Generally speaking, a higher population tends to imply a higher demand for goods and services with respect to a given economy.
+Generally speaking, a higher population tends to imply a higher demand for goods and services concerning a given economy.
 For example, the entire African population has to be housed, fed and clothed.
 Consequently, it is expected that a higher population will almost certainly increase the level of demand for goods and services.

 However, we should recognize that many other factors such as income levels, income distribution, consumer tastes, prices of commodities and the values of the society play a significant role in the determination of the level and pattern of aggregate demand.